 Doorstep selling your duties as a trader

 If you have sold goods or services over a doorstep that cost in

-excess of £35, you must give written notice of a seven days cooling
+excess of £42, you must give written notice (referred to as the

 off period to the consumer.
-The notice period
+The cancellation period of 14

 For traders, these Regulations apply to any contract where goods

 or services costing over £42 are supplied to a consumer.
 The

 Regulations set the cooling off period to fourteen days This